jameskolean/gatsby-jameskolean-tech/_data/post/2020-08-06-my-java-microservice-recipe.md

 }
 ```

-### Test it
+## Test it

 Use swagger http://localhost:8080/swagger-ui.html to POST a message into the queue.
 The consumer will read the message and insert a new todo in the database.
 Now Make a GET request to see the additional Todo.

-7. Add Logging
-Coming soon
+# Monitoring

+I struggled with what to put here.
+I have a post on using [Prometheus with Grafana](/post/2019-09-09-grafana-and-prometheus-with-spring-boot/), so I could certainly include it here.
+The problem for me is that this tooling requires that I stand up, configure, and maintain a bunch of servers.
+Even then, the solution isn't what I would consider optimal.

+Contrast this with the wide variety of logging and monitoring tools offered as services.
+I'll pick [Datadog](https://www.datadoghq.com/) as an example, they support multiple languages, monitor server performance, and do log aggregation all at a very reasonable subscription price.
+There is so much competition in this space.
+I'm sure you can find a service that meets your needs and removes the cognitive load of dealing with monitoring in your architecture.

+Enough about the tooling, whatever way you choose you **_MUST LOG MESSAGE CONTEXT_**.
+Failing to log message context necessarily render your aggregated log useless, and I've seen this in so many organizations.
+What does it take to do this correctly?
+When an event enters your microservice network is must be assigned a globally unique identifier.
+The identifier must be part of the messages passed between microservices.
+A microservice that transforms a message must respond with the same identifier that was received.
+All aggregated logging must consistently include the identifier.
+A unique identifier is the MINIMAL contextual information that is included in a message and requires consistent logging.
+Your organization will need to determine what additional fields are required to trace message processing within your microservice network.